-- Ant, version 1.7.1 or later - Java runtime environment or development kit, version 7 or later - XSLT 2.0 processor.
-You can use Saxon, version 9.1.0.8 or later.
+- Ant, version 1.7.1 or later - Java runtime environment or development kit, version 6 or later - XSLT processor.
+You can use either Saxon, version 9.1 or later, or Xalan-J, version 2.7.1 or later.

 In addition, determine the specific DITA-OT transformations that you intend to support and ensure that you have the prerequisite software installed for them.